5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ## What you can expect

 In this chapter we take the approach to explain regular expressions mostly by example.
 The examples start simple and grow complex.
 Along the line we introduce more features of regular expressions in general and Dyalog's implementation in particular.
+Note that even mastering just the very basic features of regular expressions might already improve your APL applications.

-Your best strategy is to read the following stuff from start to end.
+Your best strategy is to read the following stuff from start to end, though not necessarily in one go.
 It will introduce you to the basic concepts and provide you with the necessary knowledge to become a keen amateur.

-From there constant usage of regular expressions --- together with plenty of reasearch on the Internet -- will convert you into an expert, though it will take a bit of time and effort.
+From there constant usage of regular expressions --- together with plenty of research on the Internet -- will convert you into an expert, though it will take a bit of time and effort.
 Be assured that this time will be well invested.

 This chapter is by no means a comprehensive introduction to regular expressions, but it should get you to a point where you can take advantage of examples, documents and books that are not addressing Dyalog's implementation.